Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases

 It is constructive to compare the experimental widths $\lambda_{q,EXP}$ with the theoretical predictions from neoclassical heuristic drift model and turbulent broadening model.
-For neoclassical heuristic drift model, note that the preliminary HD (PHD) model is applied for zero-collisionality~\cite{goldston2011}, while the generalized HD (GHD) model is applied for finite collisionality~\cite{brown2021}.
-For turbulent broadening (TB) model, the impact of turbulence spreading on SOL broadening is considered~\cite{long2024_structures, chu2022}.
+For neoclassical heuristic drift (HD) model, note that the preliminary HD (PHD) model is applied for zero collisionality \cite{goldston2011}, while the generalized HD (GHD) model is applied for finite collisionality \cite{brown2021}.
+For turbulent broadening (TB) model, the impact of turbulence spreading on SOL broadening is considered \cite{long2024_structures, chu2022}.
 Turbulence intensity $E$ sets the power scrape-off layer width beyond the PHD width as $\lambda_{q,TB} = ( \lambda_{q,PHD}^{2} + {\tau_{\parallel}}^{2}E )^{1/2}$.
-Here, $\tau_{\parallel} = L_{\parallel}/c_{s}$ is the SOL residence time of heat.
-As an estimate, the turbulence intensity is given by $E = V_{I}^{2}\tau_{ac}^{2}/\tau_{\parallel}^{2}$~\cite{long2024_structures}.
-Here, ``mean jet velocity'' $V_{I}$ represents the velocity of turbulence spreading~\cite{townsend1949}, and $\tau_{ac}$ is the auto-correlation time of density fluctuations.
+Here, $\tau_{\parallel} = L_{\parallel}/c_{s}$ is the SOL residence time of heat where $c_s=(T_\mathrm{e}/m_\mathrm{i})^{1/2}$ is the ion sound speed.
+As an estimate, the turbulence intensity is given by $E = V_{I}^{2}\tau_{ac}^{2}/\tau_{\parallel}^{2}$ \cite{long2024_structures}.
+Here, ``mean jet velocity'' $V_{I}$ represents the velocity of turbulence spreading \cite{townsend1949}, and $\tau_{ac}$ is the auto-correlation time of density fluctuations.

 { }